Gold Falls to Lowest Level in a Month

-Gold prices fell to their lowest level in a month Wednesday, as investors reacted to hawkish comments from the Federal Reserve.
+Gold prices fell to their lowest level in more than a month Wednesday, as investors reacted to hawkish comments from the Federal Reserve.

 Continue Reading Below